Applying for Admission

 Standardized Examination Requirements

-All applicants must take the Scholastic Assessment Test.
-The American College Test is also accepted.
+All applicants must take either the Scholastic Assessment Test (SAT) or the American College Test (ACT).

 Same general requirements with the following exception: